easly1989/ffxiv_act_dfassist/README.md

-# Duty Finder and F.A.T.E.
-Assist Plugin for ACT
+# Duty Finder Assist Plugin for ACT
 ### Based on https://github.com/devunt/DFAssist

 TL;DR; A rework of the DFAssist, forked from **wanaff14/ACTFate**.